jojotastic777/bitburner-monorepo/packages/prom-server-compose/README.md

 # [@bitburner-monorepo](../../README.md)/[prom-metrics-expose](#)
 A simple, barebones docker-compose file to host a Prometheus instance.
-Intended for use with [prom-metrics-expose](../prom-metrics-expose/README.md).
+Intended for use with [Bitburner Prometheus Metrics Exposer](../prom-metrics-expose/README.md).

 ## Usage Instructions
 1. Configure `prometheus/prometheus.yml` to your liking.